CloudGenUser/sftp-cg-lib/README.md

 "\\newDir\\otherdir1 directory created"

-In case the directory exists you will have this message:
+In case the directory exists this message will be shown:

 "\\newDir\\otherdir already exists"